The Imperial City

 Good Food

 But visiting for a short amount of time is not an excuse to forget the delicious marzipan or buy a typical sword.
-The kitchen offers authentic medieval-inspired delicacies as complete meals.
-It also offers exquisite tapas.
-On the other hand, with exclusive reference to the subject of swords, the metallurgical industry has been the economic base of the city.
+The kitchen offers authentic medieval-inspired delicacies as complete meals and exquisite tapas.
+On the other hand, with exclusive reference to swords, the metallurgical industry has been the economic base of the city.

-After spending time walking by and seeing countless churches, mosques, convents, palaces; after a good lunch you should always go to the Jewish quarter.
-In the Plaza del Salvador it is possible to see the Municipal Archives.
+After spending time walking by and seeing countless churches, mosques, convents, and palaces, you should always go to the Jewish Quarter after a good lunch.
+In the Plaza del Salvador, it is possible to see the Municipal Archives.
 It has a contemporary style.
-If you continue along Calle San Juan de Dios it is possible to visit the Transito Synagogue, home to the Sephardic Museum.
+If you continue along Calle San Juan de Dios, visiting the Transito Synagogue, home to the Sephardic Museum is possible.

-The Mosque of Cristo de la Luz is without a doubt, one of the jewels that remain of the time in which Muslims inhabit these lands.
+The Mosque of Cristo de la Luz is undoubtedly one of the jewels that remain of the time in which Muslims inhabit these lands.
 It shows a jumble of styles on the other hand is very characteristic of Toledo.

 On the other hand, to have a good overview of the city is possible up to a terrace as the roof or a classic view is towards the area Cigarral which is full of viewpoints among which the Mirador del Valle, very similar to the views that can be had from the Parador de Toledo.